nikouu/Adafruit-Feather-CO2-Meter/README.md

 | Left     | ![](images/left.jpg)  |
 | Right    | ![](images/right.jpg) |

-Used a single spacer to both hold the sensor to the RP2040 and as a makeshift kickstand for the back.
+That single spacer to hold the sensor to the RP2040 is used as a makeshift kickstand for the back.
 It works pretty well!

 And for a preview of other CO2 ratings with expert photography:

 ![](images/otherstatuses.jpg)

+With the stable release out of the way, it was time to begin working on improvements for the power consumption.
+Having worked a little bit with [Raspberry Pi Zero 2 W boards](https://www.nikouusitalo.com/blog/writing-a-net-music-discord-bot-for-a-raspberry-pi-zero-2-w-brotherman-bill/) and looking at power usage, I figured this microcontroller without a proper OS must get a lot out of the 400mAh battery...
+But it didn't.

 ### Power efficiency Improvements